Generative AI

 If you think about it, "junior", "middle", and "senior" are just labels, although they usually translate into pay.
 In general, you are often a junior and only after a few years a senior programmer.
 However, it happens that the transition from a junior programmer to a middle programmer and from a middle programmer to a senior programmer has little to do with career length.

-At WEBSENSA, we also sometimes face the problem of job titles meaning.
+At WEBSENSA, we also sometimes face the challenge of job titles meaning.
 Do you want to know what a given job titles mean to us?
 See what requirements we have included in our job offers!